philiplackmaker/portfolio-2018/src/pages/project/cambrdige-audio/index.md

 ###The problem

 [Cambridge Audio](https://www.cambridgeaudio.com/gbr/en) came to [Potato](https://p.ota.to/) to help them design an iOS and Android application for a new multi-room speaker range - The Evo system.
-Cambridge Audio also wanted to learn lean and agile principles.
+Cambridge Audio also wanted to understand lean and agile principles.

 ###The approach

 We created a plan that worked with budget and their internal development plan.
-Starting with a 1 week of lean research this set up the sprint with some key insights.
+Starting with a week of lean research this set up the sprint with some key insights.
 The following week was a validation sprint working with C-suite of Cambridge Audio.
 Once we validated the riskiest assumptions we moved into a design phase.
 <br><br>
 ![Process](cambridge-audio-process-01.png)